List of He-Man and the Masters of the Universe characters: Zodac

 Zodac is a Cosmic Enforcer.
 Much confusion has arisen over the character's true allegiance due to conflicting portrayals in different media.
-The original 1980s toy line packaged Zodac as a 'Cosmic Enforcer' although he was marketed as a villain.
+The original 1980s toy line marketed Zodac as a 'Cosmic Enforcer' among the villains.
 However, the DC Comics and the Filmation cartoon series indicated that the character strives to maintain a neutral standpoint, helping both good and evil sides in their times of need while leaning more towards the cause of justice.
 He appeared in three episodes of the Filmation cartoon series, most prominently in "The Search" in which he was seen to put He-Man to the test of retrieving the mystical object known as the Starseed, which could give its holder power over the whole universe.
 A twist at the end of the episode revealed that Zodac had also informed Skeletor about the Starseed, so that He-Man would be given the chance to retrieve it from him and be tested to find out whether he could overcome the lust for power.

 Several other media in the 1980s, such as the UK Ladybird books, pictured Zodac as a thoroughly evil character, a generic member of Skeletor's henchmen.

 In the cartoon, he did not have the chest hair the figure had, nor did he have the action figure's gun.
 Also, the figure had clawed hands and feet, while the cartoon version wore gloves.